What Are the Potential Complications of Strep Throat?

 - It is a fairly recently described disorder (1990s).

-- An autoimmune response to a streptococcal infection causes PANDAS.
+- An autoimmune response to a streptococcal infection is the leading theory as to the cause of PANDAS.

-- Medication and cognitive behavioral therapy are the primary treatments for PANDAS.
+- Medication and cognitive behavioral therapy (CBT) are the primary treatments for PANDAS.

 What is PANDAS?